 DCCC wasting no time in targeting Coffman

-Congressman Mike Coffman, R-Aurora, in his district office earlier this year.
+Congressman Mike Coffman, R-Aurora, in his district office.

 DENVER — Just weeks into the new Congress, Democrats in Washington are using the current stalemate over the sequester to try and affect the makeup of the next Congress, already targeting Colorado Congressman Mike Coffman, one of the most vulnerable Republicans heading into the 2014 midterm elections.